Maltby centre - board of directors - board of directors wp

 SHEILA KINGSTON

-PRESIDENTSheila has served on the Maltby board since 2017, previously as Chair of Finance Audit Risk Committee as well Vice President and Treasurer.
-She became President in June 2023.
+Sheila has served on the Maltby board since 2017, previously as Chair of Finance Audit Risk Committee as well Vice Chair and Treasurer.
+She became Chair in June 2023 then transitioned to Past Chair in September 2025.

 Sheila brings over 40 years’ experience in the business of life insurance underwriting and risk management.
 She currently serves on the CAA Club Group board and is a member of the Government and Community Relations and Audit Risk Committees.
 Sheila has been a volunteer involved in various community initiatives and served on the United Way Cabinet as a Leadership Giving representative for several years.